 The Internet Writing Workshop would like to wish all of its members and blog readers a happy, healthy, prosperous, and productive new year.

 This Day In Writing History

-On January 1st, 1919, the legendary American novelist J.D.
+On January 1st, 1919, the legendary American writer J.D.
 Salinger was born.
 He was born Jerome David Salinger in New York City.
 His mother Marie was Scotch-Irish, his father Sol was Polish-Jewish and earned his living by selling kosher cheese.

 J.D. had an older sister, Doris, who died in 2001.
 His mother had changed her name to Miriam and passed herself off as Jewish.
 He would not learn of her true identity until after his bar mitzvah.

 J.D.
 Salinger attended public schools until ninth grade, when he transferred to the private McBurney School.
 He acted in several school plays and showed a talent for drama, but his father was opposed to him becoming an actor.

 Later, he entered the Valley Forge Military Academy in Wayne, Pennsylvania.
 There, he was able to get away from his overprotective mother.
 He had begun writing for the McBurney School newspaper; at the military academy, he wrote stories "under the covers [at night], with the aid of a flashlight."